aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/050-enable-namespace.md

 ### 5. Validate workload

 :::alert{header="Important" type="warning"}
-It takes few minutes for Argo CD to synchronize, and then for Karpenter to provision the additional node.
+It takes a few minutes for Argo CD to synchronize, and then for Karpenter to provision the additional node.
-It takes also few minutes for the loadbalancer to be provisioned correctly.
+It also takes a few minutes for the loadbalancer to be provisioned correctly.
 :::

 ```bash